After the Fog

 About the Game

 After the Fog is a territory-control game with airships, engine-building, and resource management.
-The game is rated for 2 to 6 players, and takes roughly 60-90 minutes to play.
+The game is rated for 2 to 6 players, and takes roughly 60-120 minutes.

 About the Universe